sathvikgadipally/sathvikgadipally/README.md

 - 👋 Hi, I’m @sathvikgadipally
-- 👀 I’m interested in Java, Python, Web Development
+- 👀 I’m interested in Data Science, Artificial Intelligence
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Data Science

 <!---
 sathvikgadipally/sathvikgadipally is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.